interuss/dss/deploy/infrastructure/README.md

 # Infrastructure

-This folder contains the terraform modules required to prepare the infrastructure to host a DSS deployment.
+As a phase in [DSS deployment](..), this folder contains the terraform modules required to prepare the infrastructure to host a DSS deployment.
 See [Services](../services) to deploy the DSS once the infrastructure is ready.

 ## Modules